What to do when you have an upset stomach?

 Tip 3.
 Restore the defecation reflex.

 Tip 4.
 Change The Diet.
 Ensure adequate fiber, fluids, fat, and carbohydrates for atonic constipation or spastic constipation (psychogenic reasons).
 Start The Day with the porridge with milk, butter, cinnamon.
 It is easy to cook.
+Start with a small amount of flakes, follow a drinking regimen.
+You can add a banana.

 Soak the flakes in water in the evening, pour water over them, cook for 2 minutes in the morning until the desired porridge consistency, add milk, sprinkle with cinnamon sugar, and add a piece of butter.